From screen recording to video editing and beyond, discover 17 things you can do with QuickTime Player on your Mac to boost your productivity.

-You can do more with QuickTime Player on Mac than watch movies.
-If you need to make changes to your videos, here’s how to edit movies with QuickTime.
+Did you know you can use QuickTime Player on Mac for more than just watching movies?
+If you need to make changes to your videos, here’s how to edit movies with QuickTime Player.

 Following the disclosure of two new flaws in QuickTime 7 for Windows last week by software security firm Trend Micro, Apple has now officially confirmed to The Wall Street Journal that it will stop releasing updates or patching security holes for QuickTime for Windows, marking the end of the road for the PC edition of the multimedia software after an eleven-year run.